 These free 5th grade sub plans have been created by The Curriculum Corner and are perfect for when something unexpected happens and you can’t make it to school!

-**You can download the entire, free set of 5th grade sub plans by clicking on the bold, blue title at the bottom of this post.
+You can download the entire, free set of 5th grade sub plans by clicking on the bold link at the bottom of this post.

 Our goal for these 5th grade sub plans was to create activities that could act as review since these need to be applicable at any point in the year.
 You never know when you might need them!